pkgcore/pkgcore/doc/man/pquery.rst

 ``equery uses python``       ``pquery --attr use -m python``           less information, but is an output option so mixes with any restriction
-``emerge -s python``         ``pquery -vnm '*python*'`` ``emerge -S python``         ``pquery -vnS python``                    searches through longdescription (from metadata.xml) too
-No equivalent                ``pquery --license GPL-2 --vdb``          list all installed GPL-2 packages No equivalent                ``pquery --maintainer radhermit``         list all packages that are maintained by radhermit
+``emerge -s python``         ``pquery -vnm '*python*'`` ``emerge -S python``         ``pquery -vnS python``                    searches through longdescription (from metadata.xml) too no equivalent                ``pquery --license GPL-2 --vdb``          list all installed GPL-2 packages no equivalent                ``pquery --maintainer radhermit``         list all packages that are maintained by radhermit
 ============================ ========================================= ========================================================================

 It can also do some things equery/emerge do not let you do, like restricting